Lord-Amaan/Tenet_CodeCraft/README.md

-# Tenet_CodeCraft - Territory Wars
+# GameOfLands

-A multiplayer browser-based game where players compete to expand their territory and absorb other players.
+A multiplayer browser-based game where players compete to expand their territory. inspired by my favorite TV show Game of Thrones , this game will let u experience the thrill of conquering lands however unlike Thrones , Lands offer a very Light hearted environment so every age group audience can equally enjoy BEST ENJOYED WITH FREINDS.
 ## Project Structure

 ```